buddhikaum/Greedy-Sensor-Selection-for-a-Probabilistic-Graph-Signal/README.md

 # Greedy-Sensor-Selection-for-a-Probabilistic-Graph-Signal
 Implementation of the algorithms in
-"Efficient Sensor Selection with Application to Time Varying Graphs", in 2017 IEEE 7th International Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP) (IEEE CAMSAP 2017)
+"Efficient Sensor Selection with Application to Time Varying Graphs", in the 7th IEEE International Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP) (IEEE CAMSAP 2017)

 First algorithm imporoves the time complexity of the